-When it comes to picking a metal for your engagement or wedding ring, platinum is typically a more expensive choice.
-The main reason for this is that precious metals are priced by weight and platinum is much denser than gold, so any platinum jewellery will weigh more.
+When it comes to choosing a metal for your engagement or wedding ring, platinum is typically a more expensive choice.
+The main reason for this is that precious metals are priced by weight, and platinum is much denser than gold, meaning it will be heavier.

 Another reason why platinum rings are more valuable than gold is because the metal is much rarer.
-Every year, approximately 1,500 tonnes of gold is mined, while platinum figures only total around 160 tonnes.
+Every year, approximately 1,500 tonnes of gold is mined, in comparison to just 160 tonnes of platinum.

-While platinum and gold are similar in price per gram, the density of the metal means that more is required when it comes to creating a platinum ring.
-For this reason, platinum jewellery tends to be more valuable than gold.
+While platinum and gold are similar in price by the gram, when it comes to a platinum ring, the density of the metal means that more is required to create it.

 Primarily in Russia and South Africa, platinum is thirty times rarer than gold, not to mention four times as strong, which is one of the reasons it's a little more expensive.